 Made in America

-At Hearthwood,all of our products are 100% real wood and “Made in America.”Our leaders have taken extra care to provide clients with durable, beautiful,American-made flooring at a time when most are manufactured overseas.Not only is our mill factory located in Tennessee, but the wood used in all our flooring is sustainably harvested from trees right here in America.
-When you buy Hearthwood Hardwoods, you know you are purchasing an all-American product.
+At Hearthwood, all of our products are 100% real hardwood and “Made in the USA.”Our leaders have taken extra care to provide clients with durable, beautiful,American-made flooring at a time when most are manufactured overseas.Not only is our mill factory located in Tennessee, but the wood used in all our flooring is sustainably harvested from trees right here in America.
+When you buy Hearthwood water resistant wood flooring, you know you are purchasing an all-American product.